Degrees & Programs

 School Psychology students are invited to join the Indiana University Student Affiliates in School Psychology.
 It's a great place to network with fellow students and faculty.
 You can also participate in volunteer projects, enjoy speakers, and find new career opportunities.

-The Ph.D. program in School Psychology is accredited by the American Psychological Association.
+The Ph.D. program in School Psychology is accredited by the Commission on Accreditation of the American Psychological Association

-The Ph.D. program in School Pscychology has full approval from the National Association of School Psychologists.
+The Ph.D. program in School Psychology has approval from the National Association of School Psychologists.

 National Association of School Psychologists